Manalapan Township, New Jersey: Emergency services

 The Township of Manalapan has multiple emergency service departments.

 Police

-The Manalapan Township police department is a large force composed of 55 officers.
+The Manalapan Township Police Department has 55 officers.
 The force has two major divisions; operations and administration.
 The Operations Division is headed by Deputy Chief Leonard Maltese, and the Administration Division is headed by Deputy Chief Thomas Mantle.
-On February 8, 2021, Edward Niesz was promoted as Chief of Manalapan Township Police Department, succeeding former Chief Michael Fountain; Fountain had served with the department for 27 years, the final four-plus years as Police Chief.
+On February 8, 2021, Edward Niesz was promoted as Chief of the Manalapan Township Police Department, succeeding former Chief Michael Fountain; Fountain had served with the department for 27 years, the final four-plus years as Police Chief.

 Fire Prevention

 Fire squads

-Manalapan Township has three volunteer fire companies:
+Manalapan has three volunteer fire companies: